kerski/power-query-sharepoint-version-history/README.md

 ![Figure 4](./documentation/images/Figure4.png)

-*Figure 4 - Screenshot of dataflow uploaded*
+*Figure 4 - Screenshot of dataflow uploaded.*

 8. Navigate to the additional options ("...") and select the "Settings" option.

 ![Figure 5](./documentation/images/Figure5.png)

-*Figure 5 - Dataset Settings*
+*Figure 5 - Dataset Settings.*

 9. Edit the Data Source Credentials and login with the appropriate account within your tenant.

 ![Figure 6](./documentation/images/Figure6.png)

-*Figure 6 - Data source credentials panel*
+*Figure 6 - Data source credentials panel.*

 10. Make sure to set the Authentication method to Oauth2, privacy level to Organizational and "Skip test connection".
 Then press the "Sign in" button and login with the appropriate credentials.

 ![Figure 7](./documentation/images/Figure7.png)
-*Figure 7 -  Screenshot for configuring credentials*
+*Figure 7 -  Screenshot for configuring credentials.*

 11. Return back to the workspace screen and issue a manual refresh.
     Depending on the size of your list and the number of versions this